gowade/wade/README.md

     * [Binders reference ](http://godoc.org/github.com/phaikawl/wade/bind)

 #Is it ready?
-**Yes** it's ready to be tested, but **No** it's not yet ready for a public announcement, not well tested, still needs some feedbacks and refinements, a lot of stability problems may arise.
-Basically, "closed beta" for now.
+Core functionalities are there, but there are still a lot of issues to be solved.
+So status changed to **WIP**.

 #Contributing
 Pull requests are welcome.
 Wade is young, feedbacks are necessary, the core functionalities are there but lot of things could be developed, like a (separate) package for authorization, websocket integration, etc...